schapi-create/apidoc-rpc-uat/md_files/README.md

 		>openssl genrsa -out server.key 2048

-		Generate CSR (Certificate Signing Request).
-You need to fill out a list of information.
+		Generate a CSR (Certificate Signing Request).
+You need to enter a list of information.

 		>openssl req -new -key server.key -out server.csr

-		Generate configuration file (server.ext).
-If you have domain name server, you can add address of your RP-C. Otherwise, you can add ip address of your RP-C.
+		Generate a configuration file (server.ext).
+If you have a domain name server, you can add the address of your RP-C. Otherwise, you can add the IP address of your RP-C.

 		```
 		authorityKeyIdentifier=keyid,issuer